Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group

 \section{Decision algorithm for $\forall\exists$-sentences}

 In this section we will prove Theorem \ref{aetheory}.
-Notice that the analog of the implicit function theorem and parametrization theorem (\cite{Imp}, Theorem 12) for a torsion free hyperbolic group was stated by Sela in \cite{Sela}, Section 2 (the construction of a completion and a closure of a well structured resolution is equivalent to the statement of the Parametrization theorem).
 In the rest of the paper we will only consider fundamental sequences satisfying the first and second restrictions from \cite{KMel}, Sections 7.8, 7.9.
 To make this paper self-contained we recall these sections here.